-Richard Clifford, a member of the Senior Executive Service, is the Deputy General Counsel for Acquisition, Headquarters U.S. Air Force, Washington, D.C.
-He is responsible for providing advice to the Service Acquisition Executive, the Program Executive Officers, and the Air Staff on acquisition law, intellectual property, cyber-security, and litigation.
+Richard Clifford, a member of the Senior Executive Service, is the Deputy General Counsel for Acquisition, Technology and Logistics, Headquarters U.S. Air Force, Washington, D.C.
+He is responsible for providing advice to the Secretary of the Air Force, Under Secretary of the Air Force, Service Acquisition Executive, the Program Executive Officers and the Air Staff on acquisition law, intellectual property, cybersecurity, sustainment and litigation.

 Mr, Clifford joined the Air Force in January 2015 from private practice.
 He has over 20 years of industry experience representing government contractors, ranging from small businesses to the nation's largest defense contractors, in all aspects of litigation and counseling, including contract performance disputes, bid protests, terminations, CAS and incurred cost disallowances, TINA defective pricing claims, False Claims Act litigation, technical data and computer software rights, subcontractor arbitration and litigation and suspension and debarment proceedings.
 Most recently, Rich was a partner at the law firm of Perkins Coie, where he served as Chair of the firm's Government Contracts Practice Group.